Orleans (band)

-Orleans is an American pop rock band formed in 1972 in Woodstock, New York by John Hall, Larry Hoppen and Wells Kelly.
-Larry's younger brother, bassist Lance Hoppen and drummer Jerry Marotta joined the band in 1972 and 1976, respectively.
-The band is best known for its hits "Dance with Me" (No. 6 in 1975); "Still the One" (No. 5 in 1976), from the album Waking and Dreaming; and "Love Takes Time" (No. 11 in 1979).
+Orleans is an American pop rock band formed in 1972 in Woodstock, New York, by John Hall, Larry Hoppen, and Wells Kelly.
+Larry's younger brother, bassist Lance Hoppen, and drummer Jerry Marotta joined the band in 1972 and 1976, respectively.
+The band is best known for its hits "Dance with Me" (number six in 1975); "Still the One" (number five in 1976), from the album Waking and Dreaming; and "Love Takes Time" (number 11 in 1979).
 The group's name evolved from the music it was playing when it formed; their music is inspired in part by Louisiana artists, including Allen Toussaint and the Neville Brothers.

 History

 1960s

-Drummer Wells Kelly, the son of Cornell University's dean of Architecture, Burnham Kelly, first met John Hall, an in-demand session player and member of the group Kangaroo, in the late 1960s when he played with him in a group called Thunderfrog and later appeared on John's first solo album, Action, released in 1970.
+Drummer Wells Kelly, the son of Cornell University's dean of architecture, Burnham Kelly, first met John Hall, an in-demand session player and member of the group Kangaroo, in the late 1960s, when he played with him in a group called Thunderfrog and later appeared on John's first solo album, Action, released in 1970.

-In 1970, Wells joined the first incarnation of King Harvest, which would have a hit two years later with the song "Dancing in the Moonlight", a song written by Wells' brother, Sherman Kelly, and first recorded by Boffalongo, an Ithaca-based group that Wells and Sherman were previously members of.
+In 1970, Wells joined the first incarnation of King Harvest, which had a hit two years later with the song "Dancing in the Moonlight", a song written by Wells' brother, Sherman Kelly, and first recorded by Boffalongo, an Ithaca-based group of which Wells and Sherman were previously members.

 Hall and his wife, Johanna, gained some notability when their song "Half Moon" appeared on Janis Joplin's posthumous album Pearl.
 Hall had recorded and toured with Taj Mahal and Seals and Crofts and decided to relocate from New York City to Woodstock, New York, at the request of producer and pianist John Simon, to be close to Bearsville Studios and the musical scene there.

-Larry Hoppen grew up in Bay Shore on Long Island and relocated to Ithaca, New York to attend college there in the late 1960s.
-He was a founding member of Boffalongo, who had two albums released by United Artists.
+Larry Hoppen grew up in Bay Shore on Long Island and relocated to Ithaca, New York, to attend college there in the late 1960s.
+He was a founding member of Boffalongo, which had two albums released by United Artists.
 Sherman Kelly and "Dancin' in the Moonlight" appeared on the second album.
 Wells Kelly joined the band after that.